d2s/Documentation/docs/ssh.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

-(This page is under construction - to be updated)

 This `ssh` part of RsyncOSX is a kind of experimental.
 The objective is to assist setting up [passwordless](PasswordlessLogin.md) logins.
 Ssh does not provide any possibilities to pass password as parameter.
-Some actions therefore require a terminal window for copy/paste commands for password prompt and execution of task.
+Some actions to setup passwordless logins therefore require a terminal window for copy/paste commands for password prompt and execution of task.

 ### Local ssh keys

 Below is the main view.
-There are no local public ssh keys found and keys might be created.
+There are **no local** public ssh keys found and keys might be created.
 Either choose a `rsa` or `dsa` based private and public key pair or both (once a time).

 * `Rsa public key found` (if file `~/.ssh/id_rsa.pub` exists)
 * `Dsa public key found` (if file `~/.ssh/id_dsa.pub` exists)